comingofflais-com/LLM-Moderator-for-wpForo/README.md

    - Enable "allow as secondary group" option
    - Remove read access from private forums for this group
    - Customize permissions to restrict muted users as needed
+   - Monitor the muted users' table, remove users, or let the system auto un-mute users when their mute expires (this will delete any pending approval posts that initially got the user muted)

 2. **OpenRouter API Configuration**:
    - Get an API key from [OpenRouter](https://openrouter.ai/)
    - Enter the API key in plugin settings
    - Configure your preferred AI model
+   - Free models are available on OpenRouter, but are not recommended.
+AI moderation is relatively cost effective.

 3. **Flag Types Setup**:
    - Configure different flag types (flag, nsfw, spam, etc.)
    - Set individual mute durations for each flag type
    - Enable/disable flag types as needed
+   - Append a custom message at the end of the post or topic body with formatting tags for AI response {TYPE} and {REASON}

 ### User Group Permissions